pazams/go-for-javascript-developers/README.md

 For example, for a web-server application, if errors occur in a request handling code path, they should not crash the entire server.
 Therefore, these errors should be returned as a last argument to the caller.

-On the other hand, if an error occurs during the application init, it can be argued that there’s no reason to continue, and therefore `panic` would make sense.
+On the other hand, if an error occurs during the application init, it can be argued that there's no reason to continue, and therefore `panic` would make sense.

 ## (S) Loss of stack trace
 While passing errors as values, one drawback is the loss of stack trace.
 Both languages suffer from this.
 Some runtimes and libraries try to help.
 Some libraries: